 When to Travel to Malaysia

 Malaysia has a generally hot, humid tropical climate.
-While it is technically possible to plan your Malaysia itinerary all year round, some periods are better than others for travel.
+While it is technically possible to plan your two-week Malaysia itinerary all year round, some periods are better than others for travel.

 The spring and summer months (from March to early October) are considered as being the best time to travel to Malaysia.
 During this time, the rainfall is at its lowest and conditions are not quite so humid.

 That being said, even travelling to Malaysia during the monsoon season and found it quite pleasant.
 The rain does not last for the entire day, and it actually helps in cooling down the temperatures and humidity a little bit.

 Getting Around Malaysia

 Malaysia’s tourism infrastructure and public transport are both excellent.
 Buses and trains run between major towns at numerous intervals throughout the day.

 Travel through Malaysia by Train

 The former are more comfortable and offer various classes (economy, premium, superior), whereas the latter is simple economy seating.
 It should also be noted that the “local” trains incorporate more stops into their route, and can take almost twice as long to reach their final destination.

 Travel through Malaysia by Bus

 It is advisable to conduct a little background research on the operator prior to buying a ticket as some have terrible track records for accidents.
-(Not trying to scare you, but better to be safe than sorry during your Malaysia itinerary).
+(Not trying to scare you, but better to be safe than sorry during your two-week Malaysia itinerary).

 Malaysian bus operators with “good” reputations include Super Nice, Nice Executive Coach, First Coach, and Aeroline.
 These are the more upscale providers.

 Domestic Flights in Malaysia

-The best way to reach Borneo from the Malaysian Peninsular is by a domestic flight.
+The best way to reach Borneo from the Malaysian Peninsular is by domestic flight.
 Domestic flights are also a fast and convenient way of hopping between Kuala Lumpur and Penang/Langkawi.

-Have any questions about this Malaysia itinerary or Malaysia travel in general?
+Do you have any questions about this 14-day Malaysia itinerary or Malaysia travel in general?
 I have travelled to Malaysia several times and most recently spent a month there this past December.